 The Barn is now fully restored.
 We age our whiskey on 2 of the 3 stories [we are now working on shoring up the top floor], each with differing temperatures throughout the year.
 We move the barrels up and down according to what they need at any particular time.

-While the Barn protects the whiskey form the elements, it is not climate controlled so the casks really feel all the temperature swings and sit in the ideal humidity.
+While the Barn protects the whiskey form the elements, it is not climate controlled, so the casks really feel all the temperature swings and sit in the ideal humidity.
 We didn’t necessarily plan it, but where our casks lie and our whiskey ages, happens to be perfect for bringing out those great whiskey tastes.
 To see what we’re talking about, read through the tasting notes for Batch No. 1 and Batch.
 No. 2.

 Climate.
 Geography.
 Passion.
 Turns out Hood River is an amazing place in Oregon to make whiskey.
 At Wanderback, we endeavor to make unique, great tasting American single malt that really is the best sipping whiskey in the Pacific Northwest.
 We hope you get to try some soon and let us know what you think.